Food for diverticulosis

 Diet can play a key role in the prevention and treatment of diverticulosis.
-Comparative studies have shown that citizens of the Western world have higher rates of diverticula in the intestine that citizens of the most humble places.
-Other studies have shown that the incidence of this disease among vegetarians is 30% lower.
+Comparative studies have shown that citizens of the Western world have higher rates of diverticula in the intestine that citizens of poorer countries.

 Recommended food for diverticulosis

 Being rich in pectin, apples are very good for diverticulosis

 - Fruits: Rich in soluble fiber, vitamins and minerals appropriate to strengthen the intestinal muscle.

 Many of these fibers are soluble, particularly pectins and mucilages which, because of their special texture, also exert a soothing and protective role of intestinal mucosa.

 Among the most interesting fruits, we would have apples, carrots, the pumpkins, figs, bananas, or pears.
 Plums are of particular interest to prevent the disease although they contain much fiber that could cause intestinal stimulation too, so we must be prudent in their use during times of inflammation.

 Cabbage has to be included in the diet for diverticulosis

 Vegetables: They contain components similar to fruit, son they are very interesting for people with diverticulosis or diverticulitis.
 The members of cabbage family are extremely interesting (cabbages, brussels sprouts , broccoli, cauliflower, etc.)

 - Insoluble fiber: A diet rich in insoluble fiber, as the bran ingestion, may prevent diverticula, although it inhibits the absorption of many minerals and vitamins necessary to fortify the intestinal muscles.